hungluu/smart-vagrant/README.md

 All configuration should be placed in `config/default.yaml` file

+**OS and version** are important settings that will be used for provisioning proccess (Example: os: "CentOS", versionL "14")

 **Dependencies:** Is a list of packages to be installed, default ones are Apache 2, PHP 5.6 ...
 A list of available packages can be found in [package list](PACKAGES.md) file.

 **Copy:** is a list of file to be copied to VM, all those files should locates in `config/copy` folder.
 Local file path should represent the actual file path in VM machine.
 Example: `config/copy/etc/php5/php.ini` in local machine will be copied to `/etc/php5/php.ini` in VM.